 National Butterscotch Brownie Day

-Spring is the time of the year when people begin to look forward to the warm, lazy month of summer.
-It’s also the time when people begin to bake more cookies and brownies-thanks to the increase in weddings and school graduations.
-So, it shouldn’t surprise anyone that May 9th is a holiday that’s celebrated as National Butterscotch Brownie Day.
+Spring is the time of year when people begin to look forward to the warm, lazy months of summer.
+It’s also the time when people start to bake more cookies and brownies—thanks to the increase in weddings and school graduations.
+So, it shouldn’t surprise anyone that May 9th is celebrated as National Butterscotch Brownie Day.

 This is a day on which everyone can enjoy baking these delicious brownies, also known as “blondies,” and sharing them with friends and family.
 Of course, if you’d rather buy your brownies than bake them, we’re sure there are plenty of bakeries where you can find them.

-During the 19th century, butterscotch brownies are made with flour, brown sugar, eggs, butter, baking powder, and vanilla.
-Baking powder as an ingredient had just been invented in 1856 by a chemist named Eben Norton Horsford, and not long after people began to use it to make brownies and brookies (cookie brownies).
+During the 19th century, butterscotch brownies were made with flour, brown sugar, eggs, butter, baking powder, and vanilla.
+Baking powder as an ingredient had just been invented in 1856 by a chemist named Eben Norton Horsford, and not long after, people began to use it to make brownies and brookies (cookie brownies).

 Since chocolate was just beginning to be used by the general masses and was still considered to be an ingredient enjoyed by the wealthy, many recipes of the time were based on the “blondie” brownie model.